 The Florida Local Government Investment Trust (FLGIT) is a local government investment pool created by the Florida Association of Court Clerks and the Florida Association of Counties for the purpose of providing public entities with an investment program that focuses on longer term securities with the highest credit ratings.
 The effective maturity of the underlying investment is five years or less.
 At year end, the FLGIT was invested in money markets, treasury notes, asset-backed securities and Federal agency obligations.
 The investment type is subject to some market risk due to fluctuating prices and liquidity risk due to advance redemption notification requirements.
 However, it has a professional investment advisor and an investment advisory board.
-The FLGIT maintains a credit rating of AAAf by Fitch Ratings' and the weighted average maturity of the funds was 1.76 years.
+The FLGIT Day to Day maintains a credit rating of AAAm by Fitch Ratings' and the weighted average maturity of the funds was 1.0.10 days.
+The FLGIT Short Term Bond maintains a credit rating of AAAf by Fitch Ratings' and the weighted average maturity of the funds was 1.86 years, with a Bond Fund Volatility Ratings of S1.
 A copy of FLGIT's most recent financial statements can be found at http://floridatrustonline.com.
-At September 30, 2023, the County had \$787,387 invested with FLGIT.
+At September 30, 2024, the County had \$1,769,836 invested with FLGIT Day to Day and \$844,112 invested with FLGIT Short Term Bond Fund.
 The fair value of the County's position in the pool is the same as the value of the pool shares.